kmhofmann/selene/docs/rationale.md

 In Selene, classes are used only to represent either data holding entities or views, and algorithms/operations on images are modeled as free functions operating on these.
-* The CImg code base, which is contained in a single [header file](https://framagit.org/dtschump/CImg/raw/master/CImg.h) of almost 3MB, contains image representation & I/O, but also window, mouse, and event handling routines, hard-coded key codes, a least one hard-coded font set, a math formula parser and expression evaluator, many, many macros, string handling and math routines, and who knows what.
+* The CImg code base, which is contained in a single [header file](https://framagit.org/dtschump/CImg/raw/master/CImg.h) of almost 3MB, contains image representation &amp; I/O, but also window, mouse, and event handling routines, hard-coded key codes, a least one hard-coded font set, a math formula parser and expression evaluator, many, many macros, string handling and math routines, and who knows what.
 * The main CImg author has made many such peculiar design choices, which seem to not follow good software engineering